 - Put the focus on your potential motivated seller or buyer lead.
 Let them know why you’re better than the competition.

 - Always implement a conversion tracking tag.
-Yes, you might be able to track lead sources, but if you’re looking at your AdWords account, you won’t be able to tell which keywords and ads are generating ROI.
-It will become a guessing game as to which keywords to potentially pause and which to be more aggressive with.
+Yes, you might be able to track lead sources, but if you look at your Google Ads account, you won’t know which keywords and ads generate ROI.
+It will become a guessing game as to which keywords to pause potentially and which to be more aggressive with.

 Reasons Why You Should Start Conversion Tracking Today

 You must start to gain insight into what’s working within your campaign.
-Without that knowledge, your AdWords campaign won’t be completely optimized.
+Without that knowledge, your Google Ads campaign won’t be completely optimized.
 This will limit you from being able to make the necessary changes to attract more leads.